keith-ratcliffe/cloud-basher/_docs-latest/getting-started/overview.md

 DataWave is written in Java and its core services are built upon an extensible software architecture.
 DataWave was designed to support a high degree of customization within each layer of its architecture through highly configurable application components and through direct extension of software interfaces.
 DataWave's primary software components are its ingest and query frameworks, both of which are described in more detail below.
+To get DataWave's ingest and query components up and running quickly, checkout the [quickstart install](quickstart-install) and the [guided tour](../tour/getting-started)

 ## Ingest Framework

-The DataWave Ingest framework utilizes [Hadoop MapReduce][apache_hadoop] as its basis, and it is designed to support a high degree of customization through configuration alone.
-For example, DataWave can be configured to ingest arbitrarily-defined data schemas with no software development required, providing that the ingested schemas are encoded in common formats such as CSV, JSON, etc.
+The DataWave Ingest framework utilizes MapReduce as its basis.
+It is highly scalable, and it is designed to support a high degree of customization through configuration alone.
+For example, DataWave can be configured to ingest arbitrarily-defined data schemas with no software development required, providing that the ingested schemas are encoded in common file formats such as CSV, JSON, XML, etc.

 DataWave Ingest can also be extended to accept *new* file formats with minimal software development.
-This is typically accomplished by subclassing one or more [Ingest API](../development/ingest-api) constructs and by extending familiar Hadoop MapReduce interfaces such as InputFormat and RecordReader.
-These API extensions are primarily employed within the map phase of the ingest job and delegate the majority of work to existing base classes within the API.
-These classes perform the work of transforming your raw data objects into Accumulo [key/value pairs][acc_data_model] in accordance with DataWave's [data model](data-model) and as dictated by user-supplied configuration.
+Typically, this is accomplished by extending one or more [Ingest API](../development/ingest-api) base classes and by implementing familiar Hadoop MapReduce abstractions such as *InputFormat* and *RecordReader*.
+These extensions are primarily employed within the map phase of the ingest job and delegate the majority of work to existing base classes within the API.
+Thus, highly scalable map tasks perform the work of transforming your raw data objects into Accumulo [key/value pairs][acc_data_model], in accordance with DataWave's [data model](data-model) and as dictated by user-supplied configuration.

 The DataWave project provides several ingest examples for a variety of file formats and data schemas.
 These and other ingest topics will be discussed in greater detail within subsequent [pages](/pages/tags/ingest) of this user documentation.